SivanInfoTech/zaproxy/CONTRIBUTING.md

       * Retrieved by another member of the team, fixed up and resubmitted.
 In which case the commit message (PR message) should contain a reference to the original submission.

 ##### Approval process:
-* All PRs must be approved by a minimum of 2 members of the ZAP Core Team (other than the author) and anyone who is flagged as a reviewer on the PR.
+* All PRs must be approved by a minimum of 2 members of the BLU ZAP Core Team (other than the author) and anyone who is flagged as a reviewer on the PR.
 * The PR author can optionally specify any reviewer they would like to review their PR and any member of the Core Team can add themselves as a reviewer.
 This will effectively prevent the PR from being merged until they approve it.
 * Any member of the Core Team can merge a PR as long as the above conditions are met.
 * Reviews by people outside of the Core Team are still appreciated :)